AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-03-how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint.md

 Here's what your directory structure and `package.json` should roughly look like once that's done:

-{% include posts/picture.html img="structure" ext="png" alt="The directory structure of a CRA project." %}
+{% include posts/picture.html img="structure" ext="PNG" alt="The directory structure of a CRA project." %}

 Version numbers may obviously differ.